ennioVisco/webmonitor/README.md

 if XXX = YYY

+Note that the first time you run the tool, it will download the required dependencies, so it might take a while.

 ### Running on Windows

 Since Windows 11, the default terminal is PowerShell, so the previous command should run out of the box.
 If it doesn't, and you are using the good old fashion CLI (Why are you doing it?
-You should riconsider your priorities...), you can substitute `./gradlew` with `gradlew.bat` and the rest should work the same way.
+You should reconsider your priorities...), you can substitute `./gradlew` with `gradlew.bat` and the rest should work the same way.

 ## Source file example